andersmurphy/andersmurphy-blog/_posts/2016-10-08-managing-obfuscation-with-annotations.markdown

 layout: post
 title:  "Managing obfuscation with annotations"
 ---
+Obfuscation is when you deliberatly make source code difficult to read.
+Often code is obfuscated to conceal its purpose and deter reverse engineering.
+Most obfuscation tools do this by replacing class, method and field names with gibberish.
+For example:

+{% highlight java %}
+public final class TwitterFeedJson {
+	public List<Tweet> tweets
+	...
+}
+{% endhighlight %}

+Becomes:

+{% highlight java %}
+public final class a {
+	public b<c> d
+	...
+}
+{% endhighlight %}

+<!--more-->

 If you use [ProGuard] to obfuscate the code in your project you have most likely had your app crash when it needs to use reflection.
+The stack trace will look something like this:

+{% highlight java %}
+java.lang.NullPointerException: Attempt to read from field 'java.util.List com.example.a.b' on a null object reference
+{% endhighlight %}

 This is because ProGuard has obfuscate the class name, method name or field name that you are trying to use reflectively.
 A common example is when using GSON to parse JSON.

 The simplest way to get around this problem is to add the appropriate `-keep` line to your ProGuard file.
 However, this is tedious and error prone and is often forgotten.
 Instead this post will cover another solution that is my opinion more practical.

-<!--more-->

 ### Step 1: Create a DontObfuscate annotation
 Create an annotation called **DontObfuscate** in your project.
 The retention policy should be set to CLASS, as we don't need the annotation at runtime, but will need it for bytecode-level post-processing as that's when ProGuard performs obfuscation.